opencurriculai/data_science_curriculum/docs/index.md

     :white_check_mark: People seeking a career change, or that want to apply data science in their current role.

-    :white_check_mark: Experienced practitionners looking to refine a specific skill, or that are in search of high quality content.
+    :white_check_mark: Experienced practitioners looking to refine a specific skill, or that are in search of high-quality content.

 ## Community & Learning Together